AccelByte/rotating-shop-items-grpc-plugin-server-java/demo/cli/README.md

 ```
 If these variables aren't provided, you'll need to supply the required values via command line arguments.

 Also, you will need `Rotating Shop Items Plugin gRPC` server already deployed and accessible.
+If you want to use your local development environment, you can use tunneling service like `ngrok` to tunnel your grpc server port so it can be accessed by AGS.
 > Current AGS deployment does not support mTLS and authorization for custom grpc plugin.
 Make sure you disable mTls and authorization in your deployed Grpc server.

 ### Executable